NeuronQ/udacity-capstone/report/report.md

   * **epochs:** 100
   * **learning rate:** 1e-4

+The model was had 820 trainable parameters (as reported by Keras' model description).

 For predicting 5 min frequency data a LSTM model with the following configuration was used:
 * **input shape:** `sequence_lengts = 7` $\times$ `num_features`, where `num_of_features` was:
   * **6** for open, high, low, close, volume, day of week